 Therefore, in all spheres where women are represented, there is a need to strive for the full attainment of their safety especially with regard to education.
 Abuses of female students can be escalated with the hikes in school fees as they try and continue to educate themselves and find relevance in a patriarchal society.
 Let us save future generations by ensuring that women are safe in learning institutions.

-Youth Budget Makes Cents Volume 2 (YBMC) 2017 National Budget Input by the Youth Empowerment and Transformation Trust (YETT).
+Sources: Youth Budget Makes Cents Volume 2 (YBMC) 2017 National Budget Input by the Youth Empowerment and Transformation Trust (YETT).